rontarrant/gtkDcoding/docs/_posts/2019-01-15-0001-imperative-test-rig.md

 ### Classic Greeting

 {% highlight d %}
-	writeln("Hello GtkD");
+	writeln(message);
 {% endhighlight %}

-This just spits a line out to the command shell with a classic-style greeting.
+This just spits a line out to the command shell with a classic-style greeting using the other instantiated string from the top of `main()`.

 ### Show the Window and its Contents